LemonFountainPerson/The-Lemon-Engine/Documentation.md

 ```

 Levels are created by reading from a leveldata file, which has a specific format.
 All files have a header which define the intended version number
 for the engine to be read from, as well as what type of file it is.
-Arguments can be separated by either spaces or double underscores.
-Four slashes
+Arguments can be separated by either spaces or commas.
-in a leveldata file indicate a new Object entry.
+Four slashes in a leveldata file indicate a new Object entry.
 Files will stop being read when encountering "////ENDFILE".
 OBJECT- simply indicates a single object being created, while OBJREP- indicates the same object being created multiple times as a 2D-array with
 adjustable X and Y offsets from each other.
 This means objects created this way can be arranged into a 2D grid.
 Comments can be put inside of